 At Myofascial Pain Treatment Center, our goal is to reduce or eliminate pain in the short and long term.
 We have respect for each person and work create a warm and caring environment.
 We strive to educate each patient so that they can make healthy changes and become as self sufficient as possible in their healing process.

-Manual myofascial trigger point therapy - This very effective hands-on technique involves using deep, held pressure to the trigger points.
-The goal is to release the contraction of the trigger point.
-Myofascial release techniques and stretching are a part of treatment.
+Myofascial Trigger Point Therapies - There are several ways to treat and eliminate trigger points.
+We use the specific modality that is most effective for each patient.
+The goal is to release the contraction of the trigger points.
+Special attention is paid to the trigger points that are referring pain, which are often not located at the pain site.
+Other soft tissue release techniques and stretching may also be a part of treatment.
 When appropriate, patients are given stretches to do at home.
 If interested, patients are taught how to do self treatment.

 Spray and Stretch technique - This technique uses a vapo-coolant spray to help increase the muscles ability to stretch.